© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Anglo-Saxon barrow field and prehistoric linear earthwork on Barham Downs is a scheduled monument protected by Historic England under reference 1013377.
 View the official record →

-Barham Downs is a scheduled ancient monument consisting of a prehistoric linear earthwork and Anglo-Saxon barrow field located in Kent.
+Barham Downs is a site containing a prehistoric linear earthwork and Anglo-Saxon barrow field located in Kent, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013377.

 Anglo-Saxon barrow field and prehistoric linear earthwork on Barham Downs is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013377.